CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 1b.
 The given task already has an unfinished duplicate in current Dueue

 > 1b1.
-Dueue shows an error message<br>
+Dueue shows an error message of duplication<br>
   Use case resumes at step 1

 1c.
-The field(s) provided violate relevant contraints
+The fields provided violate relevant contraints(e.g. Due time is not in hh:mm format)

 > 1c1.
-Dueue shows an error message on the field(s) that violate constraints<br>
+Dueue shows an error message on the first field that violates the constraints<br>
   Use case resumes at step 1

 #### Use case: Add an event

 **MSS**

-1. User requests to add an event by specifying its name, the starting and ending due dates, and other fields as optional
+1. User requests to add an event by specifying its name, either/both of start date or/and start time, and other fields as optional
 2. Dueue shows the added event by name and other fields<br>
 Use case ends.